-By way of introduction to myself, I would like to tell you that I am a theatrical costume designer with credits for stage, screen, Television Specials, Ready-To-Wear, Las Vegas musicals, and Disneyland.
+By way of introduction to myself, I would like to tell you that I am a theatrical costume designer with credits for stage, screen, Television Specials, Ready-To-Wear, Las Vegas musicals, Disney, and Disneyland.

 For several years I owned and operated my own costume shops in Beverly Hills and Hollywood, where I employed the world-class craftspeople of The Motion Picture Costumers Union.
 From them, I learned advanced skills of cutting-fitting (pattern-making), custom-garment construction and millinery.